uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### 1.2.2 London and Taipei Bike-Share Data

-This data set contains every single bike rental transaction in a total of 802 bike-sharing stops in the London area from 2017 until the Covid outbreak.
-This dataset gives us the microscoptic view, also allowing us to verify the results we got from analyzing the first dataset in each stop.
+This data set contains every single bike rental transaction in a total of 802 bike-sharing stops in the London area from 2017 until the COVID-19 outbreak.
+This dataset gives us the microscopic view, also allowing us to verify the results we got from analyzing the first dataset in each stop.
 Most importantly, we now have a chance to create a predictive model on a single-stop scale.

 Each transaction provides the following information: